 VAR-LENGTH directives force DBMaker to use a BLOB field to save COBOL fields.
-This is useful if the COBOL field is close to or above the maximum allowable column size for regular data types (refer to COBOL conversion).
+This is useful if the COBOL field is over or near the maximum allowable column size for regular data types.
+Please refer to COBOL conversion.
 Since BLOB fields cannot be used in any key field and are slower to retrieve then normal data type fields such as CHAR, we suggest you use this directive only when needed.